QuillPusher/QP_Drafts/garima/roofit.md

 ```

 > Source: - [RooNLLVarNew](https://github.com/root-project/root/blob/6136be0d4514591d8ab93815be941702f5509298/roofit/roofitcore/src/RooNLLVarNew.cxx#L298)

+The complexity of the `translate()` function in this example can be attributed
+ to the more complex scenarios/operations specific to the computation of
+negative log-likelihood (NLL) values for probability density functions (PDFs)
+in RooFit, especially for simultaneous fits (multiple simultaneous PDFs being
+considered) and binned likelihoods (adding further complexity).

 In this example, the `translate()` function generates code to compute the
 Negative Log likelihood (NLL).
 We can see that the intermediate result